ksbowden/Riddler-Grasshopper/README.md

 - Ratio of least likely to most likely (single position): 2.00 (1.117% / 0.559%)
 - Ratio of least likely to most likely (entire middle section): 117.9 (65.93% / 0.559%)

+## My Method
+I'm not very good at stats and probability, so I decided to simulate it and plot the results.
+I simulated the grashopper hopping 100,000,000 times and generated this graph as a result: